Elves (Elfquest): Origin

 The elves are descended from a spacegoing race known as the High Ones, who were accompanied by small workers (later to evolve into trolls) and winged flitters (later to become the Preservers).
 One isolated group of High Ones, seeking a new world to dwell in, encountered an unknown planet with two moons inhabited by humans.

 Scanning the planet from orbit, they learned of human legends which suggested that other High Ones had once visited the planet.
 Intending to communicate with the humans in order to learn more, the High Ones reshaped their bodies into elfin form and their spaceship into a Medieval-style palace.
-Just as they were about to land, the troll servants rebelled and caused the ship to jump back in time 20,000 years (as stated on the official Elfquest timeline), to an age when humans were at a paleolithic stage of development.
+Just as they were about to land, the troll servants rebelled and caused the ship to jump back in time 20,000 years (as stated on the official Elfquest timeline), to an age when humans were at a Paleolithic stage of development.
 The primitive humans killed some of the elves and drove the rest away.
 The preservers followed the elves while the trolls, freed from their masters, established underground colonies.

 Thus the elves were both the cause and the result of a time paradox, because the legends the High Ones had seen were about their own time-shifted descendants.

 Most of the High Ones died out, and their descendants forgot their origins completely until Cutter's quest led to their rediscovery.

 Physical characteristics

-While the Original High Ones are only a headlength shorter than humans and much slenderer, the Wolfriders and the Go-Backs tribes are between one half and one third of a human.
+While the Original High Ones (including the partial remnant of High Ones within Glider elves) are only a headlength shorter than humans and much slenderer, the Wolfriders and the Go-Backs tribes are between one half and one third of a human.
 The elves of Elfquest are broadly human in appearance, but are distinguished from humans by the following characteristics: